basf/MolPipeline/README.md

 #                [88.065, 20.23 ,  1.   ]])
 ```

-MolPipeline provides further features and descriptors from RDKit through pipeline elements,
+MolPipeline provides further features and descriptors from RDKit,
 for example Morgan (binary/count) fingerprints and MACCS keys.
 See the [04_feature_calculation notebook](notebooks/04_feature_calculation.ipynb) for more examples.

 ### Clustering

 Molpipeline provides several clustering algorithms as sklearn-like estimators.
 For example, molecules can be
 clustered by their Murcko scaffold.
-See the [notebook](notebooks/02_scaffold_split_with_custom_estimators.ipynb) for scaffolds splits and further examples.
+See the [02_scaffold_split_with_custom_estimators notebook](notebooks/02_scaffold_split_with_custom_estimators.ipynb) for scaffolds splits and further examples.

 ```python
 from molpipeline.estimators import MurckoScaffoldClustering